TheHive-Project/docs/docs/thehive/user-guides/administration/tags-and-taxonomies.md

 ## Tags from taxonomies versus free text tags

-For users, in the UI, a tag from a library that has been enabled can be selected using a dedicated view.
+For users, in the UI, users can add free text tags, and also choose to add a tag from a library in a dedicated view.

+Refer to [this documentation](../cases/create-case.md) to learn about how to use tags in TheHive.

+!!!
+Info
     If a tag is imported with an `Alert` or created with the API, TheHive tries to _dissect_ it as a _machinetag_.
 It tries to identify a namespace, a predicate and an optional value.

-If successful, and if an associated taxonomy exists **and is enabled**, the tag is linked to the library ; if not, it is considered as a [free tag](#free-tags).
+    If successful, and if an associated taxonomy exists **and is enabled**, the tag is linked to the library ; if not, it is considered as a free text tag.

-{== XXX TODO XXX  ==}

-## How to use tags in Cases and Observables

-Refer to this documentation: XXX

-{== XXX TODO XXX  ==}